Drake Bell discography

-American singer-songwriter Drake Bell has released six studio albums, three extended plays, one video album, eighteen singles (including two as a featured artist), five promotional singles, twelve music videos and other album appearances.
+American singer-songwriter Drake Bell has released five studio albums, three extended plays, one video album, eighteen singles (including two as a featured artist), five promotional singles, twelve music videos and other album appearances.

 On September 27, 2005, Bell released his debut album Telegraph.
 The album includes 12 tracks.
 His song, "Found a Way"—featured as the theme song for Drake & Josh—is also included on the show's soundtrack.
 In 2006, Bell signed with Universal Motown.
 He released his first single, "I Know", on October 17, 2006.
 The video for "I Know" was filmed in October 2006.
 As of 2015, the music video for his single "I Know", has received over 10 million views.
-Bell's second album, It's Only Time, was released on December 5, 2006 and reached Number 81 on Billboard's 200, selling 23,000 copies its first week of release.
+Bell's second album, It's Only Time, was released on December 5, 2006, and reached Number 81 on Billboard's 200, selling 23,000 copies its first week of release.
 It's Only Time has sold 178,000 copies as of 2012.
 Bell features in the Hawk Nelson song, "Bring 'Em Out", from the 2005 film, Yours, Mine and Ours, and on the special edition of Hawk Nelson Is My Friend.
 Hawk Nelson released that version and the original version on their 2005 EP of the same name.
 On October 16, 2007, the Radio Disney single edit version of his song "Makes Me Happy", was released on iTunes.
 Bell also features on Miranda Cosgrove's "Leave It All to Me" single and theme song to the television comedy iCarly.
 His single "Superhero!
 Song" was released on April 4, 2008, to promote his film, Superhero Movie, which was released a week prior.
 His first video album and DVD, entitled Drake Bell in Concert, was released on December 16, 2008.
 It peaked at number 81 in the Top 100 Mexican Albums Chart.